Flow Meters, Weirs, Flumes, Rainfall/I&I Data Interpretation, and Final Calculation Traps

 • I/I analysis compares dry-weather baseline flow, wet-weather peak flow, rainfall timing, pump run time, and upstream basin data.

-• Before choosing an answer, check whether the question asks for instantaneous flow, total volume, peak flow, average flow, or detention time.
+• Before choosing an answer, confirm whether the question wants instantaneous flow, total volume, peak flow, average flow, or detention time.

 Why Flow Measurement Matters

-Collection-system flow data drives capacity decisions, I/I investigations, pump station troubleshooting, SSO prevention, and treatment plant planning.
-Exam questions often ask what a device does, what data pattern means, or how to convert readings into flow or volume.
+Collection-system flow data drives capacity decisions, infiltration and inflow (I/I) investigations, pump-station troubleshooting, sanitary sewer overflow (SSO) prevention, and treatment-plant planning.
+Exam questions ask what a device does, what a data pattern means, or how to turn readings into flow or volume.

 Meter, Weir, and Flume Basics